Add a Handles Operator

-With this, you should be able to test the first implementation of the transformOperator class.
-Select a part from your scene and click "Show Handles".
+Select a part in the Main Viewer and click "Show Handles" at the bottom of the Inspector window.
 Handles should appear on your selected node.
-Click and drag one of the handles to transform your part and look to see how the node matrix information is updated.
+Click and drag one of the handles to transform your part.

 You'll notice the Node Net Matrix information is not updating.
 Add the following event listener to mainViewer.setCallback(...):